POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

-One of the valid criticisms of hair mineral testing, and indeed of ALL methods of assessing toxic metals in the body, is that many toxic are not revealed on the test.
-They are sequestered so deeply in the organs and tissues, or bound so tightly in enzymes that no test – blood, urine, feces, challenge tests, hair tests, or electronic machines – can detect them all with any sort of reliability.
+A valid criticism of ALL methods of assessing toxic metals and toxic levels of nutrient minerals in the body is that many are not revealed on the test.
+I call these hidden toxic minerals.
+These are sequestered so deeply in the organs and tissues, or bound so tightly inside enzymes, that no test – not blood, urine, feces, challenge tests, hair tests, or electronic machines – can detect them all with any degree of reliability.

-The best way, so far, that I have found to identify hidden toxic metals is via the poor eliminator indicators.
-It makes this pattern one of the most important on a hair mineral analysis, especially in some cases.
+The best way, so far, that I have found to identify hidden toxic minerals is via the poor eliminator pattern.
+This makes this pattern one of the most important on a hair mineral analysis.

 CAUSES FOR POOR ELIMINATOR PATTERN

-These include, but are not limited to liver toxicity, kidney toxicity, adrenal exhaustion, sympathetic dominance, a very slow oxidation rate, a very low Na/K ratio, three lows or four lows, and what is called Pelvic Syndrome.
+These include, but are not limited to liver toxicity, kidney toxicity, Adrenal Exhaustion, Sympathetic Dominance, a very Slow Oxidation Rate, a Low Na/K Ratio, three lows or Four Lows, Victim Patterns, and what is called Pelvic Syndrome.
+The poor eliminator pattern may also be due to general nutritional depletion, Trauma, and the presence of ‘Amigos’.
 Any of these can seriously impair one’s ability to eliminate toxic metals.
 Often a combination of several of these causes are present, and this is often associated with multiple poor eliminator or very poor eliminator patterns.
 Some of these causes are explored in more detail below.

 POOR ELIMINATOR PATTERN AND ADRENAL EXHAUSTION/LOW VITALITY

-We have observed that the poor eliminator pattern is often associated with adrenal burnout.
-The body simply does not have enough energy to remove the sequestered toxic metals or biounavaiable forms of the physiological minerals.
+Poor eliminator pattern is often associated with adrenal burnout and a very slow oxidation rate.
+It makes sense that when the vitality is low, the body simply does not have enough energy to remove hidden toxic metals or biounavaiable forms of the physiological minerals.

-In addition, every two very poor eliminator indicators equals one additional adrenal burnout pattern.
+In addition, every two VERY poor eliminator patterns equals one additional adrenal burnout pattern.

 POOR ELIMINATOR PATTERN AND SYMPATHETIC DOMINANCE

-The appearance of both poor eliminator and sympathetic dominance patterns together should not be a surprise, because it is known that people who overuse the sympathetic nervous system have more difficulty with the elimination of all types of toxins from the body.
+Often, a sympathetic dominance pattern is found along with poor eliminator patterns.
+The appearance of both poor eliminator and sympathetic dominance patterns together makes perfect sense because it is known that people who overuse the sympathetic nervous system have more difficulty with the elimination of all types of toxins from the body.

 This occurs because one action of the sympathetic nervous system is to shunt the blood away from the eliminative organs such as the liver and kidneys, and move it toward the muscles and brain to mount a fight-or-flight response.
 When this occurs chronically, as it does in a person with a sympathetic dominance pattern, the person’s ability to eliminate all types of toxins diminishes significantly.